 To update the

-ConsensusState of the counterparty on the client, an
+ConsensusState of the counterparty on the client, a

 Header of the chain to be updated must be submitted by a relayer.
-For all IBC client types, Tendermint or otherwise, this
+For all IBC client types, CometBFT or otherwise, this

 Header contains the information necessary to update the

 ConsensusState.
 However, IBC does not dictate what the

 Header must contain beyond the basic methods for returning

 GetClientID.
 The specifics of what each client expects as important information to perform a